 Seattle Bar Trivia

-Weekly trivia at bars on Capitol Hill.
+Weekly trivia at bars in Seattle

 Seattle Bar Trivia

-Weekly trivia at bars on Capitol Hill.
+Weekly trivia at bars in Seattle

-Weekly trivia at bars on Capitol Hill.
+Weekly trivia at bars in Seattle

-Weekly trivia at bars on Capitol Hill.
+Weekly trivia at bars in Seattle

-8pm to close Sam's will have Tequila specials.
+Sam's will have Tequila specials.

 Join Us Thursday For Specials on Montucky